casualuser/elasticsearch-scylla/README.md

 docker-compose up -d
 ```

-Please wait about 2 minutes for the S3 Server and MySQL to start properly.
+Please wait about a minute for all the services to start properly.

 ### Check the status of the containers
 ```